Navigation and Prefetching

 );

-};When the shell is cached, the layout and the Loading... fallback appear with no round trip, and the post's content streams into the fallback once the server responds.
+When the shell is cached, the layout and the Loading... fallback appear with no round trip, and the post's content streams into the fallback once the server responds.
 When the shell is not cached, the navigation falls back to normal behavior: the current page stays put until the response arrives, so there is no blank flash.

 The <Suspense> boundary decides how localized the loading state is.
 Wrapping the whole page area (as above) swaps the page for a skeleton; wrapping only a dynamic slice inside an otherwise-static page leaves the rest in place and shows the skeleton for just that slice.

-Because an instant navigation commits before the server responds, it reconciles afterward: a server redirect updates the URL to the redirect target, while a not-found (404) response keeps the attempted URL, so the 404 page shows at the address the user tried.
+Because an instant navigation commits before the server responds, it reconciles afterward: a server redirect updates the URL to the redirect target, while a not-found (404) response keeps the requested URL, so the 404 page shows at the address the user tried.

 Pending UI